Contextual Agentic Memory is a Memo, Not True Memory: Alternative Views

-\textbf{Alternative 1: Context windows will grow large enough to close the gap.} This conflates the \emph{capacity constraint} (Appendix~\ref{app:bound}) with the \emph{compositional generalization constraint} (Theorem~\ref{thm:gap}).
-The capacity constraint is context-sensitive: longer windows hold more facts.
-But the compositional constraint is context-independent: a novel composition requires the abstract rule that combines concepts, which retrieval cannot provide regardless of window size.
-In the language of Theorem~\ref{thm:gap}, larger contexts raise $\bar{\alpha}$ marginally without changing the $\Omega(k^2)$ coverage requirement; the frozen novice grows a larger filing cabinet, not a sharper mind. \citet{paulsen2025effectivecontext} show effective context utilization saturates at ${\approx}20$k tokens even for 128k-context models.
+\textbf{Alternative 1: Context windows will grow large enough to close the gap.} Longer windows address the capacity constraint (Appendix~\ref{app:bound}) and can also improve compositional inference by exposing more demonstrations.
+In the language of Theorem~\ref{thm:gap}, they can raise $\bar{\alpha}$; if the complete contextual system reaches target accuracy, the theorem abstains.
+Our narrower claim is that when a positive held-out margin remains, increasing window size alone does not change persistent adaptive state or remove the conditional coverage bound. \citet{paulsen2025effectivecontext} show effective context utilization saturates at ${\approx}20$k tokens even for 128k-context models.
+Exposing context state can still improve how well agents use this bounded resource: a proprioceptive dashboard that surfaces token usage, recency, and access history enables agents to manage long-horizon context more effectively~\citep{xu2026llm}.
+This strengthens the episodic layer, but it does not make its updates persistent in model weights.

-\textbf{Alternative 2: In-context learning already implements rule extraction.} Large models are remarkable in-context learners, and one might argue that well-chosen exemplars elicit the abstract rule without any weight update.
-We accept that ICL is powerful, but it activates \emph{parametric rules already encoded during pretraining}; it does not create new ones.
-When a domain-specific composition pattern is absent from pretraining, ICL has nothing to activate.
+\textbf{Alternative 2: In-context learning already implements rule extraction.} Large models can use pretrained meta-rules to induce a task-specific operator that was not itself present during pretraining.
+Least-to-most prompting, decomposed semantic parsing, Skills-in-Context, and ICL-oriented compositional training demonstrate this ability~\citep{zhou2023leasttomost,drozdov2022compositional,chen2024skic, abedsoltan2025task}.
+These methods can raise $\bar{\alpha}$ to the theorem's non-binding regime.

 \citet{akyurek2022icl} and \citet{dai2023icl} show that under linear self-attention, ICL implicitly implements gradient descent.
 If so, one might argue ICL already constitutes weight-based learning.
-Two replies: (1)~the implicit update is \emph{ephemeral}---base weights are unchanged at session end, so the same parametric state recurs next session; (2)~the equivalence breaks for modern multi-layer Transformers with softmax attention and LayerNorm.
-The result \emph{supports} our position: the correct fix is to make the gradient-like update persistent---the consolidation pipeline we propose.
-The argument is strongest where frontier models lack pretraining coverage of the target domain.
+The state distinction remains: the implicit update is ephemeral, and acquired competence disappears when the demonstrations or induced rule are withheld.
+Our performance claim applies only where measured contextual induction remains below the target; our persistence claim applies regardless of how capable that induction is.